Pallav Kumar SHRESTHA

 PhD Research Theme

-The first chapter of my PhD is the development of a new reservoir module for mHM (under review, WRR).
-The module automates the delineation of reservoirs and the catchments, eliminating the need for additional GIS preprocessing.
-The research involves three key aspects: 1) employing machine learning methods to reverse estimate non-consumptive demands (e.g., hydropower), 2) sensitivity of simulations to reservoir bathymetry, and 3) possible thresholds to identify and exclude non-disruptive reservoirs from the model simulation.
+Reservoirs stand as the bastions of humanity's defence against floods.
+Preparing FEWS for managed basins in large-scale modeling was another challenge we tackled in the final chapter of my PhD.
+We developed a new reservoir module for mHM (published in WRR), an improvement over the state-of-the-art representation in large-scale modeling.
+The research delves into three key aspects: 1) employing machine learning methods to reverse estimate non-consumptive demands (e.g., hydropower), 2) sensitivity of simulations to reservoir bathymetry, and 3) possible thresholds to identify and exclude non-disruptive reservoirs from the model simulation.

 Scientific Career